scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 A coarse-grained model of the influenza A virion outer lipid envelope (5 M particles) was simulated for 5 microseconds and the resulting trajectory was analyzed using MDAnalysis :cite:`pmid25703376`.
 For example, the open source `lipid diffusion analysis code`_ (for spherical structures and planar bilayers) used to assess the diffusion constants of the influenza A proteins and lipids-- is built on MDAnalysis.
 The construction of the CG dengue virion envelope (1 M particles) was largely dependent on MDAnalysis :cite:`pmid26833387`.
-The symmetry operators in the deposited dengue protein shell PDB file were applied to a simulated asymmetic unit in a bilayer, effectively tiling both proteins and lipids into the appropriate positions on the virion surface :cite:`pmid26833387`.
+The symmetry operators in the deposited dengue protein shell PDB file were applied to a simulated asymmetric unit in a bilayer, effectively tiling both proteins and lipids into the appropriate positions on the virion surface :cite:`pmid26833387`.

 .. figure:: figs/flu_simulations.pdf